jido/Arcadam/Quirks.md

 |===
 ```

 Horizontal alignment can only be set at column level or on a horizontally merged cell (see below).
-It does not apply to header rows.
+Header rows are not affected by column level alignment.

 Vertical alignment can only be set at row level or on a vertically merged cell (see below).
-It does not apply to header columns.
+Header columns are not affected by row level alignment.

-Use the [rows] attribute to format rows, like the [cols] attribute for columns.
+Use the "rows" attribute to format rows, like the "cols" attribute for columns.

 Use "`5*|`" to repeat a cell 5 times horizontally.
 With a dot in front, the cell is repeated vertically or it can repeat in both directions with "`5.3*|`".